AdobeDocs/campaign-standard.en/help/administration/using/sdkv4-migration.md

 A: Administrators of the **[!UICONTROL Organizational unit]** ALL will have the rights to manage both mobile applications and will be in charge of the migration.

 ### Q: If the SDK v4 mobile application Organizational unit is set to A and the Adobe Experience Platform SDK application is set to B (a sibling of the Organizational unit A).
-How can I migrate my mobile application? {#Adobe Experience Platform-org-unit}
+How can I migrate my mobile application? {#aep-org-unit}

 A: Adobe Experience Platform SDK application being the asset of a sibling **[!UICONTROL Organizational unit]**, the mobile application will not be visible to users of the **[!UICONTROL Organizational unit]** A. The mobile application will be available to the Administrators of the **[!UICONTROL Organizational unit]** ALL but we do not recommend these administrators to migrate the mobile application.
 In this case, you should move your mobile applications in the same **[!UICONTROL Organizational unit]** or in an **[!UICONTROL Organizational unit]** with a parent link.